adventure-yunfei/react-2048/README.md

 - ESLint tuned to ensure better code style
 - `__assert__` keyword to enable debug check, which is similar to java "assert"
 - CSS/SCSS/SASS styles file requirement support
+- Embed small images as base64 data directly into styles file

 # How to use it